albertodvp/spanshot/README.md

 **Scope:**

-- Single file only (no Docker logs, stdout, multiple sources yet)
+- Multiple files supported, but processed sequentially (no parallel merge by timestamp yet)
+- No Docker logs or stdout capture yet
 - No log rotation handling
 - Line-based parsing (multi-line stack traces split into separate events)
 - No structured field extraction from JSON/logfmt logs